SomeDevelopper/strapi-pdf-designer/README.md

 npm install strapi-pdf-designer@latest
 ```

-Keep sur the plugin was enable in the plugin file.
+Make sur the plugin was enable in the plugin file.

 ```javascript
 return {